THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

 It shall be obligatory upon every member to notify any change of his address so that the same may be noted in the register of members.
 In the absence of such intimation, a notice sent to the address last noted in the register of members shall be deemed good.

-- In emergencies the Chairman of the Executive Committee may call an emergent meeting of the General Body with 10 days notice in advance.
+- In emergencies, the Chairman of the Executive Committee may call an emergent meeting of the General Body with 10 days to notice in advance.

 - The quorum for such meetings shall be one-third of the General Body present.

-- The Chairman of the Association shall preside over every General Meeting of the Association and in his absence the Vice Chairman shall preside over such meeting.
-If the Chairman and Vice Chairman be not present at the time of holding meeting, the members present shall elect someone from amongst themselves to act as Chairman of the meeting.
+- The Chairman of the Association shall preside over every General Meeting of the Association and in his absence, the Vice Chairman shall preside over such meeting.
+If the Chairman and Vice Chairman were not present at the time of holding the meeting, the members present shall elect someone from amongst themselves to act as Chairman of the meeting.

 - An Ordinary, Extra-Ordinary, Special Meeting can also be held on a requisition signed by one-fifth of the total number of members of the General Body specifying clearly the business desired to be transacted.

 - The General Secretary, upon receipt of such requisition made in writing by at least one fifth of the members of the General Body, shall convene an Ordinary, Special, Extra-Ordinary General Meeting and such meeting shall be called within 21 days from the date of receipt of such requisition, and a notice of such a meeting under the signature of the Secretary-General shall be circulated among the members for their information at least 14 days before the time appointed.